top of page

 What is Hungry Ears?

-1. 30 unique stories
+1. 30 original video stories

 With the help of a fictional character, Magnolia the Harvest Mouse, children expand their tastes and learn the power of eating fruit and vegetables in a creative and memorable way.